tymyrddin/purple/source/docs/audits/iso27001/climb.md

 Security culture is not enforced through memos; it grows through repetition, trust, and shared responsibility.
 When everyone understands *why* the rules exist, they stop seeing them as red tape and start treating them as oxygen.
 Invisible, vital, and entirely necessary for the altitude ahead.

-The climb succeeds not because the route is easy, but because every team member knows their role, has the tools they need, trusts their rope partners, and understands that reaching the summit requires each person to hold the line when it matters most.
+The climb succeeds not because the route is easy, but because every team member knows their role, has the tools they need, trusts their rope partners, and understands that reaching the summit requires each person to hold the line under pressure.

 Ready for [a thorough check at the final stage base camp](base-camp-check.md) before the push to the summit?